The Benaroya Collection Comes to TAM

 Legacy Gift Comprises 353 Works of Studio Art Glass, Paintings, and Sculptures by Northwest and International Artists

-Gift Includes Funds for New Wing to be Designed by Tom Kundig, Endowment for Collection Care, and Curatorial Position
+Donation includes New Wing Design by Tom Kundig, Endowment for Collection Care, and Curatorial Position

 Additional Media Coverage